-WHEREAS, the application complies with the Intents and applicable Policies 1, 3, 4, 6, 7, 10 and 11 of this Guideline because stormwater drainage will be addressed through the very significant drainage easement to the south and east, in compliance with MSD's standards for storm water management; MSD reviewed the storm water management plan and gave its preliminary stamp of approval to the DDDP prior to docketing for LD&T and Planning Commission public reviews; and the applicant's professional representatives have met with MSD to review area resident concerns about use of the existing drainage easement; and
+The application complies with the Intents and applicable Policies 1, 3, 4, 6, 7, 10 and 11 of this Guideline as follows.

+Stormwater drainage will be addressed through the very significant drainage easement to the south and east, in compliance with MSD's standards for storm water management.
+MSD will be required to review the storm water management plan and give its preliminary stamp of approval to the DDDP prior to docketing for LD&T and Planning Commission public reviews.
+The applicant is in the process of obtaining traffic counts as well for review.
+The applicant's professional representatives have met with MSD to review area resident concerns about use of the existing drainage easement.